Power tools for a revolution: the Woman with a Movie Camera Summit 2018 | Sight & Sound

 Across the BFI Southbank, members of an engaged, ethnically and generationally diverse audience queued up to hear panel discussions and talks, had their nails painted with art inspired by powerful women, played a videogame about black women being fed up with people touching their hair and got temporary feminist flash tattoos.
 Women in the film industry talked about power dynamics on film sets; editors spoke about the new wave of female-focused media; members of collectives discussed the importance of advocating for alternative film cultures.

 “I used to hate women,” admitted Holly Tarquini, the director of Film Bath, early on in the day, “because of the way they were portrayed in the films that I watched.”
 She described how it took a long time to “un-train” herself in this way of thinking, and emphasised the importance of being able to see realistic, representative depictions of women in the cinema.
-“Humans are simple,” she explained, “we live through stories.”
+“Humans are simple,” she explained.
+“We live through stories.”

 Catherine Bray expanded upon this idea in her talk, RIP #strongfemalecharacter, in which she critiqued the one-dimensional ‘feminist’ characters found in many recent films.
 Her point was reiterated later in the day by film critic Simran Hans, who commented, “these overt ways to signal a film is woke are so obvious… please try harder to fold your politics into your films.”